CmiA - CREATING IMPACT FOR FARMERS AND NATURE

-Since the establishment of Cotton made in Africa in 2005, our work has made a significant contribution to improving the economic and social sustainability of cotton farming families in the African project countries.
-The various measures put in place by CmiA are enabling more and more smallholder farmers are now able to improve their living conditions and those of their families on their own.
-Thanks to the growing number of participating farmers and the wide geographical reach, the initiative has been able to establish itself as a major player in the cotton sector in sub-Saharan Africa.
+Since the foundation of Cotton made in Africa in 2005, our work has made a significant contribution to improving the economic and social sustainability of cotton farming families in the African project countries.
+The various measures put in place by CmiA are enabling more and more smallholder farmers to improve their living conditions and those of their families by their own efforts.
+With the growing number of farmers involved in the projects and the broad geographic reach, the initiative has now established itself as a major player in the cotton sector in sub-Saharan Africa.
 You can read what has changed for individual farmers in the News section of this website.
 It features short interviews in which they report on their situation.